Overview of the Cluster Configuration Service

 When you use

-gfsh commands to create Apache Geode regions, disk-stores, and other objects, the cluster configuration service saves the configurations on each locator in the cluster.
+gfsh commands to create Apache Geode regions, disk-stores, and other objects, the cluster configuration service saves the configurations on each locator in the cluster (also called a Geode distributed system).
 If you specify a group when issuing these commands, a separate configuration is saved containing only configurations that apply to the group.

 When you use